-- A. Responsibility.
-The responsibility of overseeing compliance with ACA's Gift Policy is assigned to the ACA Ethics Officer and in his or her absence to the Chief Operating Officer ("COO").
-The ACA Ethics Officer is specifically authorized and directed to bring any concerns, issues, problems or questions to the attention of the COO for review and action. - B. Dissemination of the Policy.
+A. Responsibility.
+The responsibility of overseeing compliance with ACA's Gift Policy is assigned to the Ethics Officer and in his or her absence to the COO.
+The Ethics Officer is specifically authorized and directed to bring any concerns, issues, problems or questions to the attention of the COO for review and action.

+B. Dissemination of the Policy.
 ACA has set up the following procedures for helping all Stakeholders to learn and understand the guidelines set forth in this Policy:

-- 1. The Policy will be distributed to every Stakeholder upon its implementation and thereafter to each new Stakeholder who joins ACA. - 2.
-Every Stakeholder must indicate that he or she has received and read the Policy by signing the most current ACA acknowledgment and returning it to the ACA Ethics Officer.
-The acknowledgment also requires each Stakeholder to confirm that he or she has not previously and is not currently engaging in any activity that would constitute a violation of the Policy, or to immediately disclose in writing any such activity to the Ethics Officer. - 3.
-Periodically, and at least annually, the Policy will be re-distributed to every Stakeholder and an updated acknowledgment will be required. - 4.
-ACA will provide prompt written notice to all Stakeholders of any modifications of or additions to the Policy. - 5.
-The Policy will be prominently placed on ACA's website. - 6.
-The Policy will be provided with any ACA request for proposal or solicitation to any potential Vendor, grant awardee, contract awardee, and any other participant in any potential contractual relationship that may be entered into between a third-party and ACA. - 7.
-Stakeholders are encouraged to direct inquiries at any time to the ACA Ethics Officer or, in his or her absence, to the COO.
+1. The Policy will be distributed to every Stakeholder upon its implementation and thereafter to each new Stakeholder who joins ACA.

+2. Every Stakeholder must indicate that he or she has received and read the Policy by signing the most current ACA acknowledgment and returning it to the Ethics Officer.
+The acknowledgment also requires each Stakeholder to confirm that he or she has not previously and is not currently engaging in any activity that would constitute a violation of the Policy, or to immediately disclose in writing any such activity to the Ethics Officer.

+3. Periodically, and at least annually, the Policy will be re-distributed to every Stakeholder.

+4. ACA will provide prompt written notice to all Stakeholders of any modifications of or additions to the Policy.

+5. The Policy will be prominently placed on ACA's website.

+6. The Policy will be provided with any ACA request for proposal or solicitation to any potential Vendor, grant awardee, contract awardee, and any other participant in any potential contractual relationship that may be entered into between a third-party and ACA.

+7. Stakeholders are encouraged to direct inquiries at any time to the Ethics Officer or, in his or her absence, to the COO.